toolbarthomas/argumentje/README.md

 Argumentje is a Node.js Module designed to simplify the process of parsing command line interface (CLI) arguments and transforming them into a valid object.
 With argumentje, handling command line arguments becomes straightforward and efficient.

-Need more control over the actual CLI?
-There are several other packages available that you might consider depending on your specific requirements:

 ## Setup

-You can install argumentje via npm:
+You can install argumentje via `npm`:

 ```shell
 $ npm install argumentje